NCAR/PyReshaper/docs/source/manual.rst

 If you are a developer, you may find the Doxygen-generated API documentation helpful in understanding the design and functionality of the PyReshaper code.
-To generate this documentation, you must have Doxygen available and installed.
-If you do, the API documentation can be easily generated with the following command from the top-level PyReshaper directory.
+To generate this documentation, you must have Sphinx available and installed.
+If you do, the API documentation can be easily generated with the following command from the ``docs`` directory.

 ::

-    $ doxygen Doxyfile
+    $  make html

-The API documentation will be placed in the ``docs/html/`` directory.
+The API documentation will be placed in the ``docs/build/html/`` directory.

 Generating the User Documentation
 ---------------------------------

-The ``README.md`` file and this User Manual should be consulted for help on installing and using the software.
+The ``README.rst`` file and this User Manual should be consulted for help on installing and using the software.
 Both documents are included with the source.
-The ``README.md`` file is included with the top-level PyReshaper directory, and the User Manual is contained in the ``docs/user/UserManual.md`` file.
-Both files are Markdown formatted files, meaning they are simple text files that can be read with any text viewer.
+The ``README.rst`` file is included with the top-level PyReshaper directory, and the User Manual is contained in the ``docs/source/manual.rst`` file.
+Both files are reStructuredText formatted files, meaning they are simple text files that can be read with any text viewer.

-An HTML version of the User Manual will automatically be created by Doxygen, as described in the previous section.
-A link will be created from the "Related Pages" tab on the Doxygen-generated page.
+An HTML version of the User Manual will automatically be created by Sphinx, as described in the previous section.
+A link will be created to the manual in the HTML documentation.

 Before Using the PyReshaper
 ---------------------------